School of Mathematics and Natural Sciences

-This research requirement serves as the departmental capstone course.
+This research requirement serves as the chemistry/biochemistry capstone course.
 As such, there is a university requirement for at least 5000 words in writing assignments, which is primarily in the final report, and two oral presentations.
 Students should make as many presentations as possible, including in front of their research group, at the semester-end undergraduate symposium, at meetings of scientific organizations such as the Mississippi Academy of Sciences or the American Chemical Society, etc.

 The longer a student works in a research lab, the more they accomplish and the more likely they will have the opportunity to make a presentation at a scientific meeting or become an author of a scientific publication.
 You do not have to receive course credit to work in a research lab.
 Many faculty pay undergraduate student researchers, which is certainly preferable to working at a fast food restaurant and better for your career.

-Majors from other departments or chemistry majors wanting to take research hours before their senior year should take CHE 392 (html version) (pdf version).
+Majors from other units or chemistry majors wanting to take research hours before their senior year should take CHE 392 (html version) (pdf version).
 This allows the student to get credit for research experience without the requirements of the capstone course.

 Off Campus Summer Research Opportunities

 Sophomores and juniors are encouraged to do research at another university during the summer.
 You should check out the NSF REU site as well as opportunities at national laboratories like Oak Ridge.
 Also see this very comprehensive Guide to Undergraduate Research.
 For students interested in a career in medicine, summer opportunities may be found at the Association of American Medical Colleges.